 Healthy Summer Cocktails From Nutritionists & Food Experts

-While a lot of the country is still self-isolating, it's also Memorial Day weekend, and while we're honoring our servicemen and women, we hopefully are also taking some time to relax and kick off the summer, even while we're sticking close to home.
-So whether you're stepping out onto your porch, waving to friends at the end of your driveway, saluting passing servicemen and women, or leaning out your window or onto your fire escape, we're wishing you a start to a safe and healthy summer.
+It's Memorial Day weekend, and while we're honoring our servicemen and women, we hopefully are also taking some time to relax and kick off the summer.
+So whether you're stepping out onto your porch, gathering with friends you haven't seen in ages, making plans to catch a parade, or heading to the park with a picnic, we want to wish you a start to a safe and healthy summer.

-In that spirit, we reached out to some of our favorite R.D.s and food experts to tell us what healthy cocktails and mocktails they'll be sipping on this season.
-You heard it here first; these are the quarantine cocktails of the summer...cheers!
+In that spirit, we reached out to some of our favorite R.D.s and food experts to tell us what healthy cocktails they'll be sipping on this season.
+You heard it here first: these are the better-for-you cocktails that should definitely be on your summer rotation.

 Blueberry-Infused Gin Spritz